DANIEL6509/POWERFUL_X1nput/README.md

 2. Using X1nput to apply the defined statistics to the controller triggers.
 Here’s a detailed explanation:

 1. Reading the game output and calculating game statistics, with the following features:
-   - a.
-Controlling the right vibration trigger based on RPM (as normalized RPM increases, the vibration intensity increases, creating a strong feedback sensation, achieved through an exponential function).
+   - a❗️.
+Controlling the right vibration trigger based on RPM❗️ (as normalized RPM increases, the vibration intensity increases, creating a strong feedback sensation, achieved through an exponential function).
-   - b.
-Controlling the left vibration trigger when ABS is activated (monitors wheel slip using the square root of the sum of the squares of the four wheels’ slip).
+   - b❗️.
+Controlling the left vibration trigger when ABS❗️ is activated (monitors wheel slip using the square root of the sum of the squares of the four wheels’ slip).
-   - c.
-Generating vibrations upon collisions (monitors changes in acceleration; if the acceleration values in any direction are too high, a "BUMP" vibration is triggered).
+   - c❗️.
+Generating vibrations upon collisions❗️ (monitors changes in acceleration; if the acceleration values in any direction are too high, a "BUMP" vibration is triggered).
-   - d.
-Providing a vibration reminder when in reverse gear (monitors gear position).
+   - d❗️.
+Providing a vibration reminder when in reverse gear❗️ (monitors gear position).
-   - e.
+   - e❗.
 Ensuring that the triggers do not vibrate when the game is paused (if the engine RPM is 0, vibrations are paused.
 Thanks to [richstokes](https://github.com/richstokes/Forza-data-tools) for the inspiration).

 2. Utilizing X1nput to apply the defined statistics to the controller triggers, modified from [araghon007](https://github.com/araghon007/X1nput).
 Here’s the original statement:
    *X1nput is a reimplementation of Xinput using the Windows.Gaming.Input API, which provides better support for Xbox One controllers, including impulse triggers.*